-An important identity emphasized by MMT economists concerns the sectoral balances:
+An important identity emphasized in Modern Monetary Theory (MMT) concerns the sectoral balances:

 This is a very important point to understand, and it is critical that any theorizing conforms to the sectoral balances identity.
 Nevertheless, the identity in itself does not explain how each sector affects the others, or how the various sectors are likely to respond in different circumstances.
 Also, although there is a close connection between GDP and the sectoral balances identity, it is not immediately obvious from the identity itself how GDP is likely to move in response to sectoral behavior and interactions between the sectors.
 To find possible answers to these questions, we need to introduce our behavioral assumptions.

-Broadly speaking, in MMT it is usually argued that once the government has formulated its fiscal policy settings, the behavior of the non-government (which includes both the domestic private sector and the external sector) will determine the ultimate size of the budget deficit (or surplus) through its behavior.
+Broadly speaking, in MMT it is usually argued that once the government has formulated its fiscal policy settings, the behavior of non-government (which includes both the domestic private sector and the external sector) will determine the ultimate size of the government deficit (or surplus) through its behavior.
 In particular, tax revenues will rise and fall endogenously with oscillations in non-government activity.
-It is further held that if the government’s fiscal settings are not consistent with the non-government achieving its intended net saving position at full employment, there will be either a decline in income and employment or inflation.
-Fundamental to this position is that there is no mechanism in a market economy capable of automatically eliminating the resulting unemployment or inflation, and so in such cases it is up to the government to adjust its fiscal settings to provide a better fit with non-government behavior.
+It is further held that if the government’s fiscal settings are not consistent with non-government achieving its intended net saving position at full employment, there will be either unemployment or inflation.
+Fundamental to this position is that there is no mechanism in a market economy capable of automatically generating full employment, and so in such cases it is up to government to adjust its fiscal settings to provide a better fit with non-government behavior.

-Clearly, these theoretical arguments go well beyond what is immediately obvious from the sectoral balances identity.
-To arrive at these conclusions, MMT economists employ behavioral assumptions that appear most appropriate from their perspective.
+Clearly, these theoretical arguments go well beyond what immediately follows from the sectoral balances identity.
+To arrive at these conclusions, Modern Monetary Theorists employ behavioral assumptions that appear most appropriate from their perspective.

-At the most fundamental level, there is the MMT understanding of modern monetary systems (i.e. flexible exchange-rate fiat-currency systems).
-The monopoly issuer of the currency is the only entity that can correct a shortage or excess of the one thing that can extinguish tax obligations or accommodate non-government net saving desires.
+At the most fundamental level, there is the MMT understanding of modern monetary systems (i.e. sovereign-currency systems).
+The monopoly issuer of the currency is the only entity that can correct a shortage or excess of the one thing that can extinguish (i.e. finally settle) tax obligations or accommodate non-government net saving desires.

-The Post Keynesian observation, accepted in MMT, that loans create deposits destroys the false notion of the money multiplier.
+The Post Keynesian observation, accepted in MMT, that loans create deposits does away with the inapplicable notion of a money multiplier.
 The quantity of reserves does not – and cannot – constrain or drive private credit creation.
 Lending is capital and demand constrained, not reserve constrained.
-It is the state of the economy that underpins demand for loans from credit-worthy borrowers, and in a world without financial crowding out, the currency issuer can strengthen economic activity through fiscal measures whenever there is excess capacity and unemployed resources.
+It is the state of the economy that underpins demand for loans from credit-worthy borrowers, and in a world without financial crowding out, the currency issuer can strengthen economic activity through fiscal measures in situations of excess capacity and unemployment.

-It has been stated that, given the government’s fiscal settings, non-government behavior largely drives the budget outcome through its effects on tax revenue.
-So, in some sense, the budget outcome is endogenously determined by the level of economic activity.
+It has been stated that, given the government’s fiscal settings, non-government behavior largely drives the government’s fiscal outcome through its effects on tax revenue.
+This means that the ultimate fiscal outcome is endogenously determined by the level of economic activity.
 The endogenous determination operates through the automatic stabilizers.
 In particular, tax revenue rises and falls with income and employment.

 However, at the same time, fiscal policy can have an exogenous influence on economic activity.
 This will occur whenever the government actively alters its policy settings.
 This includes changes in government spending measures and alterations of tax policy, such as changing rates, introducing a new tax or removing an old one.

-In analyzing these effects, most MMT economists are essentially Keynesian or Kaleckian in the behavioral assumptions they make and the causation they envisage, although they uncover fresh insights concerning connections between the sectoral balances identity and the state of the economy.
-These connections have been made by various Post Keynesians, especially those associated with Wynne Godley, as well as MMT economists.
+In analyzing these effects, Modern Monetary Theorists are essentially Keynesian or Kaleckian in the behavioral assumptions they make and the causation they envisage.
+They also draw on various connections between the sectoral balances and the state of the economy studied earlier by Wynne Godley and his circle in Cambridge, UK.

-For instance, it was primarily the understanding that persistent fiscal austerity in trade-deficit economies during the 1990s corresponded to domestic-private net dissaving and an unsustainable accumulation of private debt that enabled some to foresee the coming crisis.
-It is this understanding that also informs the depiction of the current crisis as a balance-sheet recession.
-A heavily indebted private sector needs to work down its debt before it can be the driver of a sustainable recovery.
-But in the absence of an orderly cancellation or write down of private debts, debt repayment will require substantial net saving by the private sector, which in trade-deficit economies is only possible alongside large budget deficits.
+For instance, it was primarily the understanding that persistent fiscal austerity in trade-deficit economies during the 1990s corresponded, as a matter of accounting, to domestic-private sector deficits and an unsustainable accumulation of private debt that enabled some to foresee the global financial crisis of 2007.
+It is this understanding that also informs the depiction of the current malaise as a balance-sheet recession.
+A heavily indebted private sector (primarily the household sector) needs to work down its debt before it can be the driver of a sustainable recovery.
+But in the absence of an orderly cancellation or write down of private debts, debt repayment will require substantial net saving by the private sector, which in trade-deficit economies is only possible alongside ongoing government deficits.

-Keynesian and Kaleckian causation suggests that fiscal stimulus can boost output and income when, as now, there is excess capacity and unemployment.
-MMT economists point out, in addition, that a failure to do so will impede the private sector’s attempts to net save.
+Keynesian or Kaleckian causation suggests that fiscal stimulus can boost output and income when, as now, there is excess capacity and unemployment.
+Modern Monetary Theorists point out, in addition, that a failure to do so will impede the private sector’s attempts to net save.

-I thought it might be instructive to elaborate on the kind of causation MMT economists have in mind, and the behavioral assumptions, many of them Keynesian, that are involved in the formulation of this theoretical perspective.
+It may be instructive to elaborate on the kind of causation Modern Monetary Theorists have in mind, and the behavioral assumptions, many of them Keynesian, that are involved in the formulation of this theoretical perspective.

 First, the notion that there is a connection between the behavior of the various sectors on the one hand, and GDP and employment on the other, is suggested by the fact that the sectoral balances identity is simply a reworking of an identity pertaining to GDP.
 In the sectoral balances identity

 private saving, S, is disposable income not consumed; i.e. S = Y – T – C, where Y is income, Y – T is disposable income and C is private consumption expenditure.
-If we substitute this expression for S into the sectoral balances identity and rearrange, we get:
+If we substitute this expression for S into the sectoral balances identity and solve for Y, we get:

 Y = C + I + G + (X – M)